loading...

 Lava tubes are created when the top layer of a lava flow cools against the air.
 The stream of lava underneath, however, continues to flow and gradually cool, creating walls and a thicker roof.
 This insulation allows the stream to stay hot and continue flowing.
 At some point, the lava flow runs dry, leaving a hollow tube.

-Nahuku Lava Tube is a massive cave which visitors are welcomed to explore.
+Nahuku Lava Tube is a massive cave that visitors are welcome to explore.
 A new electrical system was recently installed in early 2018, which lights the tube and also emits rays that inhibit the growth of invasive species.
-From 8 p.m. to 10 a.m. the tube is left dark for viewers that would rather experience the tube in its natural state.
+From 8 p.m. to 10 a.m., the tube is left dark for viewers who would rather experience the tube in its natural state.
 You’re required to bring a flashlight to enter Thurston Lava Tube.

 View Petroglyphs

 Over 23,000 petroglyphs can be viewed along the Pu'uloa Petroglyph Boardwalk hike.
-These beautiful cultural and historical artifacts were used to record travels, navigate, express wellbeing, and record events and births.
-Along the short hike, you can see images of circular motifs, geometric designs, human representations, canoes, and other objects from ancient Hawaiian life that are dated between 1200-1450 CE.
+These beautiful cultural and historical artifacts were used to record travels, navigate, express well-being, and record events and births.
+Along the short hike, you can see images of circular motifs, geometric designs, human representations, canoes, and other objects from ancient Hawaiian life that are dated between 1200 and 1450 CE.
 The hike is 1.4 miles and rated easy since it is along a wooden boardwalk.

 Other Hiking Trails